 at the 61"...

-- There is a new alarm code now activated at the 61".
+- There is an alarm code now activated at the 61".
 Please make sure that you contact Mountain Operations to learn the new code before your next observing run.

 - The BigGuider autoguider